alligreubel/microsoft-qa-docs/microsoft-qa-docs/user-experience-guides/spam-management.md

 ### Steps to follow if the content is spam

-1. Click on *Delete the content* link, so the content is removed from the site.
 1. Click on *Reject as spam*.
 1. The content is moved to the ["Spam" tab](#automatic-spam-filtering---the-spam-tab) and report the post as spam to Akismet to help them improve their spam algorithm.

-Note that you cannot Reject as Spam a content that is deleted.

 ### Steps to follow if the content is not spam